dashevo/wallet-lib/README.md

 - [ ] Log tool to be able to help for decentralized debugging
 - [ ] [docs/plugins](Plugins.md) support (Worker, DAP)
 - [ ] CoinSelection strategy as a plugins.
+- [ ] Account network and plugins independants from each other.

 Transports :

 - [ ] DAPI-Client : [https://github.com/dashevo/dapi-client]